 Source: Bosch Presse — Connected Car Effect 2025

-Technologies that empower connected cars
+Technologies in automotive that empower connected cars

 Everything starts with IoT